cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 🇲 Method --> <code>( [ItypeId](#sol::ItypeId), int ) -> [Item](#sol::Item)</code>

-> Adds an item with the given id and amount to the player inventory
+> Creates and an item with the given id and amount to the player inventory

 #### crossed_threshold {#sol::Character::crossed_threshold}